trailofbits/llvm-sanitizer-tutorial/README.md

   * Use the add_compiler_rt_runtime macro to add your runtime
     * Make sure to include the RTCommon libs and interceptor lib if you use them.
   * Use add_sanitizer_rt_symbols to generate the interface symbols

+The next step is modifying the `compiler-rt/cmake/config-ix.make`.
+This is apart of the compiler-rt build system and sets variables for your sanitizer to decide if your component could be built by checking to see what operating system and architectures you set.
+The file is actually rather large, feel free to search for TESTSAN and testsan to find the right places.
+* add your sanitizer name to the list of all sanitizers.
+The cmake file in the lib directory iterates over the sanitizers in this list to decide which ones to try and build.
+* define your sanitizers supported architectures (X86, X86_64)
+* check if the operating system is supported for your architecture and set build flag to true

+At this point you should be able to build your runtime pass by just attempting to build the toolchain.

 # Defining the sanitizer/Modifying the driver